atakanozceviz/nec/README.md

       --config string   config file (default is $HOME/.nec.yaml) -h, --help            help for nec
-  -s, --s string        Path to settings file. (default "nec.json")
+  -s, --s string        Path to settings file. (default "nec.json") -w, --w string        The path to start the search for .sln files. (default ".")

 Use "nec [command] --help" for more information about a command.
 ```